Olympic Air: Attempted merger with Aegean Airlines

-Commenting on the developments in a joint press release, Aegean Airlines chairman Thodoros Vasilakis stated "Throughout last year we presented to the European Commission the benefits of the merger for our companies, our passengers and our country's economy.
-We also offered important commitments to safeguard consumers as well as measures to facilitate the entry of new competitors in the domestic market.
-Unfortunately, the EC decided to prohibit the agreement.
-An important opportunity for a consolidated representation in the European aviation market has been lost.
-We will adjust and continue.
-Our track record shows that we can succeed through challenging times."
-Olympic Air chairman Andreas Vgenopoulos mimicked Vasilakis' thoughts on moving forward, also stating "The EC Decision will have negative consequences for consumers as well as our country's economy while it will benefit foreign competitors.
-Obviously we, as well as Aegean, will continue to do our best for the benefit of our staff, our shareholders and our passengers".
-Both airlines also stated that they will study the block report issued by the EU, and after careful analysis and discussion with their advisers, will decide whether to appeal.

 Acquisition by Aegean Airlines

-Following a shake-up of its board of directors, on 2 March 2011 Olympic Air announced that they planned to appeal the EU ruling with Aegean Airlines, and also announced route network changes as a part of their strategy adjustment, which included the cancellation of most of their western-European routes and additions of domestic and regional routes.
+Following a shake-up of its board of directors, on 2 March 2011, Olympic Air announced that they planned to appeal the EU ruling with Aegean Airlines, and also announced route network changes as a part of their strategy adjustment, which included the cancellation of most of their western-European routes and additions of domestic and regional routes.

-On 21 October 2012 Aegean Airlines announced that it had struck a deal to acquire Olympic Air for a sum of €75 million, pending approval by the European Commission.
+On 21 October 2012, Aegean Airlines announced that it had struck a deal to acquire Olympic Air for a sum of €75 million, pending approval by the European Commission.
 Contrary to their merger attempt, both carriers would continue to operate under separate brands after the acquisition.
 As part of the deal, Aegean Airlines paid Olympic Air €20 million up front.
 In the event that the European Commission did not approve the deal, Olympic Air would still retain the money, with Aegean Airlines owning a 17% stake in the company.

 European Commission sources said that Aegean Airlines' second attempt to buy Olympic Air would be approved by the Commission; it was understood that Olympic Air would be forced into bankruptcy proceedings if the merger was not allowed to go ahead.

 The buyout was approved by the European Commission on 9 October 2013.
-As of 1 February 2014 Olympic Air is a service provider for parent company Aegean Airlines, with all the international flights carrying the latter's flight prefix.
-The carrier continues to operate the domestic routes(some of them in co-operation with Aegean).
+As of 1 February 2014, Olympic Air is a service provider for parent company Aegean Airlines, with all the international flights carrying the latter's flight prefix.
+The carrier continues to operate the domestic routes (some of them in co-operation with Aegean).
 Some Aegean international flights are operated by Olympic Air.